 To celebrate, we kicked off the month with a speech party.
 All children receiving speech/language therapy were personally invited by invitation to attend a speech party complete with fun speech activities, games and, of course, balloons and cake.
 All students received a speech award and those students who were dismissed from speech therapy throughout the year were given their speech diplomas at the party.
 We also created a huge May calendar to hang in the hallway by the speech room.
 Everyday a student would put up a new speech, language or hearing fact for everyone to read as they walked the hallways.
 Every week, I distributed speech and language information that would be beneficial to use in the classroom.
 This month, during therapy sessions, I took the opportunity to talk with my children about how important communication is and how we can help ourselves and others communicate better.

 The speech kids loved the activities and the party.
 Teachers commented that the children left their speech party beaming and feeling very special.
 This is exactly what I hoped would be accomplished this month.
 A lot of these children struggle in their grade level curriculum and are usually frustrated at their inability to succeed like their peers.
 This month has been a great way for me and their teachers to recognize their success no matter how small.
 This month has been their month to shine!
 We are already looking forward to next May to continue the tradition.

-Andrea Ingram MS, CCC-SLP
+Submitted by: Andrea Ingram MS, CCC-SLP